CS6620-S21/D4N-S3Select-Caching/README.md

 Detailed user stories, plan and backlog will be via Tiaga

 Week 1 & 2
-			- Set up Ceph and Spark; have D4N and S3 Select run basic queries
+			- Set up Ceph and Spark; have D4N with S3 Select run basic queries Individual Tasks

-			    Individual Tasks
-								- Build and run master Ceph
+								1. Build and run master Ceph
-								- Build S3 Select with Spark, run against Ceph
+								2. Build Spark with S3 Select
-		   						- D4N and S3 Select codewalk; understand workflow for S3 Select on Spark and Arrow with Ceph
+		   						3. D4N and S3 Select codewalk; understand workflow for S3 Select on Spark and Arrow with Ceph

 Week 3,4,5,6
 			- Implementation